LunaBestPone/talentExOP2/README.md

-# A functioning option 2
+# A functioning option 2 with Login/Sign up
-It include simple user list view which can serve as example for following development
+The base index '/' now is blank, insert your component with BaseRouter
 # Do not expect "clone then run"
 Some external package for django is needed, install them with pip